We were pleasantly surprised to have Kedel get mentioned in this Letter to the Editor in the Portland Press Herald. Thanks, Clifford Hoover!

-Maine should not move too fast on switch to gas
+Maine should not move too fast on the switch to gas

 Our family needs to replace an aging oil furnace.
 Even if natural gas were available on our street, we would probably not choose to use it.
 We’d like to install an efficient Kedel wood pellet boiler.
 The fuel is locally available, renewable and clean-burning, and should not cost us more than $1,000 per year to heat our 1,500-square-foot house.